 Convertpw4qmc is an executable that reads xml from a plane wave based DFT code and produces a QMCPACK readable HDF5 format wavefunction.
-For the moment, the only supported code is QBox, although others may follow.

-In order to save the wavefunction from QBox so that convertpw4qmc can work on it, one needs to add a line to the QBox input like save -text -serial basename.sample after the end of a converged dft calculation.
+For the moment, this supports both QBox and Quantum Epresso save -text -serial basename.sample after the end of a converged dft calculation.
 This will write an ascii wavefunction file and will avoid QBox's optimized parallel IO (which is not currently supported).

+In order to save the wavefunction from QBox so that convertpw4qmc can work on it, one needs to add a line to the QBox input like convertpw4qmc basename.sample -o qmcpackWavefunction.h5